Best 7 Kaspersky Alternatives For Endpoint Security (2026)

 SentinelOne Singularity XDR Logo

-The SaaS delivery model eliminates infrastructure overhead.
+• SaaS delivery model eliminates infrastructure overhead

 We think SentinelOne fits organizations consolidating fragmented security stacks into a unified platform.
 The visibility and automation help lean teams punch above their weight.
+If your team needs the depth and is ready to invest in configuration, this is a strong option.

 Strengths

-• SaaS delivery eliminates infrastructure overhead and simplifies scaling
+SaaS delivery eliminates infrastructure overhead

 Cautions